ci-bonfire/Sprint/myth/_docs_src/general/models.md

-# Bonfire Models
+# Sprint Models

 Keeping with the MVC spirit, Bonfire uses Models to allow you interact with your database in a simple, consistent manner.
-By using the **BF_Model** as the base class for all of your models, you can very quickly setup a simple model capable of finding records, creating new and editing existing records, deleting records, checking if a key/value is unique in this table, counting the results, and more.
+By using the **CIDbModel** as the base class for all of your models, you can very quickly setup a simple model capable of finding records, creating new and editing existing records, deleting records, checking if a key/value is unique in this table, counting the results, and more.

-BF_Model acts as a middleman layer between your models and CodeIgniter's standard Model class, working hand-in-hand with ActiveRecord query builder.
+CIDbModel acts as a middleman layer between your models and CodeIgniter's standard Model class, working hand-in-hand with ActiveRecord query builder.
 If you don't need any special queries, you can have a working model in just a handful of lines.

 ## A Skeleton Model